June 08, 2022

-Pros: Banks will typically be more willing to work with you when their investment is somewhat assured.
-For large purchases that you do not expect to pay off quickly such as real estate, secured loans may allow you to pay over time, up to 30 years.
-Since secured loans represent less risk for the lender, there may also be some leeway if you accidentally miss, or are late with, a payment.
+The Pros of Secured Loans:Typically, banks are willing to work with small businesses when their investment is somewhat assured.
+Secured loans may allow you to pay back over time for large purchases that you don’t expect to pay off quickly (such as real estate).
+In fact, these loan terms can go up to 30 years.
+Also, since secured loans represent less risk for the lender, there may be some leeway if you miss a weekly or monthly payment.

 The Cons of Secured Loans:Secured loans are limited by the fair value of the asset pledged as collateral.
 A secured loan means you’re giving the business lender legal permission to seize the asset if you can’t make the agreed-upon payments on time.
 It’s important to note that the lender can seize the asset without a court order.
 Due to this, it could put the future of your business in jeopardy, in addition to your personal finances.
 Therefore, you should be careful when putting up collateral to secure any amount of money.
 If losing this collateral could cause significant financial damages to your livelihood (such as necessary equipment), you should reconsider this working capital option.

 Unsecured Loan Definition:The term ‘unsecured loan’ means that the borrower doesn’t have to provide collateral to qualify and receive financing.
 Unsecured business loans may be viable for business owners with a strong personal credit score.
 However, this type of business financing represents more risk to the lender.
 If you borrow money and default on your payments, there is no asset to seize.
 For this reason, unsecured loans typically come with stringent standards (such as credit score requirements) and higher interest rates.
 In addition, banks may require a different security feature as an alternative to collateral – like a percentage of your credit card transactions.
 If you default on an unsecured loan, the bank may take the following actions:

 - Sell your outstanding debt to a third party